 Welcome to the home page for the 2019 L.A.
 County Orator's Cup, 6th Annual 3rd-12th Grd Spring Urban Forensics Fundraiser tournament hosted by Pacoima Charter Pre K-6th, 11016 Norris Ave, 91331 on Jun 2, 2019 for Various students.

-[Registration is now live.
-The text below was written hastily and may contain some typos.
-It will be updated and a date and time stamp will be placed before any updated paragraph so everyone is able to see what changes have been made and when.]
+[The text below will be updated from time to time and a date and time stamp will be placed before any updated paragraph.]

 Velásquez Academy hosts OC6 @Pacoima Charter!

 The link for the scanned ballots posted on 6/14 was expanded to include the rankings PDFs for every event (this differs from the postings results in that round by round scores are not shown, but it's clear to see what the rankings were in descending order from first to last, beyond just the award winners).

 [06/14/19 - 9:15AM]

 Thanks to Nova 42, the scanned ballots for Patterns A, B & C are now accessible!
 Here's my Google Drive link to download the folder!

 Postings (room assignments for each student & judge) for all first rounds in all patterns (A at 8am, B around 11:30, C around 4pm) are up at www.forensicstournament.net/orcup/19/postings

 Only events with 29+ entries will have finals, which means these seven: ES Storytelling, MS Congress, ES & MS Impromptu and ES & MS & HS SpAr